 This methodology breaks a project down into smaller units of work known as sprints, which focus firstly on developing the most important features.
 These sprints may occur over two to four weeks, each resulting in a potentially deliverable product, which have been thoroughly tested.
 During the course of a sprint, daily meetings occur where the Scrum team update each other on their progress or issues encountered which could delay the development of the deliverables of that sprint.
 On the completion of a sprint, a sprint review occurs, where the deliverable is demonstrated and discussed with the client (JIRA Scrum | Scrum Methodology - Javatpoint, no date).

-The Scrum methodology has many benefits such as dividing the project into smaller, more manageable tasks and the production of deliverable products at each sprint, however a Scrum tends to be implemented by a small team, consisting of a Scrum Master, a product owner and a Developer team and would have to be adapted to be used for an individual project, therefore it will not be used for this project.
+The Scrum methodology has many benefits such as dividing the project into smaller, more manageable tasks and the production of deliverable products at each sprint, however a Scrum tends to be implemented by a small team, consisting of a Scrum Master, a product owner and a developer team and would have to be adapted to be used for an individual project, therefore it will not be used for this project.

-3.2.4 Feature Driven Development(Lynn, no date)(Mirzoyan, 2020)
+3.2.4 Feature Driven Development

+Feature Driven Development is another of the methodologies of Agile Development.
+It was first applied in 1997 by Jeff De Luca (Lynn, no date).
+This methodology – as the name suggests, has a feature focused approach.
+It is a model-driven, short-iteration process developed around software engineering best practices such as domain object modelling, developing by feature, and code ownership (Mirzoyan, 2020).